Android Phone Temperature: What Is Normal?

 If the things you do with your phone drain the battery fast, then they produce a lot of heat too.

-In terms of numbers, the peak temperatures you should see when your phone gets hot are between 95 and 113 °F (35 and 45 °C).
+In terms of numbers, the peak temperatures you should see when your Android phone gets hot are between 95 and 113 °F (35 and 45 °C).

 Coincidentally, these are also the upper limits of safe operating temperatures for a phone.